nathanaelseen/nathanaelseen.github.io/index.md

 ---
 layout: page
 title: Home
-description: Your one-stop Wiki for Computer Sciene, Mathematics, and Tech Stuffs
+description: Your one-stop Wiki for any Computer Sciene, Mathematics, and Tech Stuffs
 ---

 Hi, thank you for visiting my personal website.

-I'm Nathanael Seen, and I'm currently studying Computer Science (Mathematics minor) at [NUS](http://www.nus.edu.sg/).

-I've learnt quite a lot of interesting stuffs over at the University, and I thought it would be good to share some of them.
+Please visit the [About me](https://www.google.com.sg) page if you would like to learn more about me, and [Portfolio](https://www.google.com.sg) page to view my Portfolio.

-Just treat this website, as your one-stop _Google_ for **Computer Science**, **Mathematics**, and other **Tech** stuffs.
+Otherwise, just treat this website, as your one-stop _Wiki_ for any **Computer Science**, **Mathematics**, and **Tech** stuffs.

-There is a wealth of information on this site, what you manage to find depends on how and what you **Search**!
+There is a wealth of information on this site, and what you manage to find depends on how and what you **Search**!